AnandBellad/medimesh/ValidateUser/README.md

 # ValidateUser

 ## Overview
 The `ValidateUser` project is a microservice built using Java and Spring Boot.
 It is designed to handle and analyze course progress events for users.
-The service provides RESTful endpoints for event management and course analysis..
+The service provides RESTful endpoints for event management and course analysis.

 ---